shopware/shopware/adr/2020-07-02-Implement-sales-channel-context-token-requirement.md

 ## Consequences
-From now on, every sales-channel-api and store-api route need to be checked for above question and set the `context_token_required` parameter to whether true or false.
+From now on, every sales-channel-api and store-api route need to be checked for above question and set the `ContextTokenRequired` annotation (`Shopware\Core\Framework\Routing\Annotation\ContextTokenRequired`).

 ## Counter decisions
 Another decision could be to just leave the routes open.
 There is currently no security issue associated with context-less calls.